lennonokun/hustle/README.md

 # solve a wordle game
 $ hustle solve salet.bbbbb.courd

-# solve in hard mode
-$ hustle solve reast.bbbgg --hard

-# solve all of wordle and output to file (takes me 1m40s)
+# solve all of wordle and output to file (takes me 1m18s)
 $ hustle solve --dt out

 # solve and list results of top words